stacksjs/stacks/docs/team.md

 ---
 layout: page
 title: Meet the Team
-description: The development of Stacks is guided by an international team.
+description: A team of incredible people.
 ---

 <script setup>